-Ms. Bujjoni was born in Laguna Beach and spent her formative years growing up in Northern California.
-She has fond memories floating down the Feather River as a youth during summer.
-She and her siblings found the river to be their refuge and, “Hardly a day went by that we were not in it, near it, or high above its canyon walls.”
-The opportunity to freely explore in nature was a profound experience for Ms. Bujjoni; and, these memories fuel her passion for ensuring all students spend abundant time in nature.
+Ms. Bujjoni was born in Laguna Beach and spent her childhood in Northern California.
+She has fond memories floating down the Feather River as she and her siblings found the river to be a refuge, “Hardly a day went by that we were not in it, near it, or high above its canyon walls.”
+The opportunity to explore in nature was a profound experience for Ms. Bujjoni.
+These memories fuel her passion and pedagogy.

-Mrs. Bujjoni’s search for fulfillment brought her back to Orange County—where she met the, “Love of her life and now husband, Allen, while also pursuing coursework at a local junior college.”
-College was a huge turning point for Ms. Bujjoni, as she loved learning and now jokes; “I would have remained a career student if the pay was better.”
-So, she did the next best thing and committed herself to the teaching profession in order to ignite a similar love of learning in children.
+Mrs. Bujjoni’s education brought her back to OC—where she met the, “Love of my life and now husband, Allen, while also pursuing coursework at a local junior college.”
+College was a huge turning point for Ms. Bujjoni, and she jokes; “I would have remained a career student if the pay was better.”
+So, she did the next best thing and became a teacher.
 Ms. Bujjoni reflects:

-“I love being a teacher at an amazing school where I can be that career student while serving children that I have come to know and love on a level that I never thought possible.
+“I love being a teacher at Journey, where I can be that career student while serving children that I have come to know and love on a level that I never thought possible.
 My children inspire me with their sense of curiosity for the world, creativity, and live imagination.
-On any given day, I get to watch them become cooks, kings, and sailors during creative play.
-Next year, I really look forward to the Star children taking the lead.
-I want to see them grow and become more confident in every way.”
+On any given day, I get to watch them become cooks, kings, and sailors during creative play.”

-Ms. Bujjoni graduated Cum Laude from CSU, Fullerton with a Bachelor of Arts degree in Liberal Studies.
-Her postgraduate work includes a California Multiple Subject Teaching Credential.
-She will soon graduate with a Master’s Degree and Teaching Certification in Waldorf Education from Rudolph Steiner College.
+Ms. Bujjoni graduated Cum Laude from CSU Fullerton with a BA in Liberal Studies.
+Her postgraduate work includes a California Multiple Subject Teaching Credential as well as pursuing her Master’s Degree and Teaching Certification in Waldorf Education from Rudolf Steiner College.
 Ms. Bujjoni has been a Main Class Teacher in the grades and uses this understanding of the curriculum to inform her work.

 Jill Murphy, Snapdragon Class

-Ms. Murphy has been at Journey since its inception.
-She is thrilled to lead the Snapdragon Class once again.
-For her, the children are such a gift and the classroom has become a place of wonder, surprise, and reward:
+Ms. Murphy has been at Journey since its inception and is thrilled to lead the Snapdragon Class.
+For her, the children are a gift and the classroom is a place of wonder, surprise, and reward:

 “Nothing is taken for granted.
 These young ones have much to teach the rest of us.
 They are so close to purity that everything in life is good.
 For instance, the leprechauns truly did make mischief in the classroom on St. Patrick’s Day.
 And, the stones at the park really are special gems—just as that gravel road is actually a golden pathway.
 These ‘little things’ mean so much to the children because their imagination and hearts are engaged in all they do.
 It is an honor to protect their childhood and as we prepare the students for the grades.”

-Ms. Murphy enjoys bonding with her families and welcoming new parents.
-She feels there is so much positive engagement in the Early Childhood Department; and, she loves how her parents come together as a community:
+Each year, Ms. Murphy enjoys welcoming new children and building strong bridges with parents.
+She feels there is so much positive engagement in the Early Childhood Department and she loves how her parents come together:

 “My parents have bonded beautifully.
 I love being there as they begin their journey with Journey.
 I have lots of anticipation for what will come next year.
 Ms. Elisbeth and I have learned so much about what works and how we can do even more.
 I am excited and inspired.”

-As an undergraduate, Ms. Murphy was a History Major at UC Irvine.
-She is also in possession of a Multiple Subject Teaching Credential from CSU, Fullerton.
-Soon, Ms. Murphy will graduate with a Master’s Degree and Waldorf Certification from Rudolph Steiner College.
+As an undergraduate, Ms. Murphy was a History major at UC Irvine.
+She is also in possession of a Multiple Subject Teaching Credential from CSU Fullerton as well as a Master’s Degree and Waldorf Certification from Rudolf Steiner College.